 WHAT HAPPENS IF A PROPERTY DOESN’T APPRAISE?

-Appraisals can be revised to pass (appraiser-speak for passing) if parties to the transaction can resolve the issue(s) that caused it to fail.
+Appraisals can be revised to “As-is” (appraiser-speak for passing) if parties to the transaction can resolve the issue(s) that caused it to fail.

 FHA/VA EXCEPTIONS

 Notably, FHA & VA loan products have a much stricter list of requirements to receiving a passing appraisal.
-I dare say many are silly, but they’re requirements nonetheless.
-As such, FHA/VA appraisals represent a higher risk of failure during escrow to listing agents & sellers, and that negative reputation can impact the attractiveness/competitiveness of an offer.
+Many of these requirements are silly, but they’re required all the same.
+As a result, FHA/VA appraisals represent a higher risk of failure during escrow to listing agents & sellers, and that negative reputation can impact the attractiveness/competitiveness of an offer.
 Something to keep in mind.